danielrotstein/expensebook/journals/george_franco.md

 ## 10/25/22
 Today my main focus was on beginning the deployment process for our application.
 We began to build out the dockerfile and the .gitlab-ci.yml.
 Since deployment is something new for our group and we are ahead of schedule we decided to work through it all together.

+## 10/26/22
+Today we continued the process of deploying.
+We were able to succesfully complete the Gitlab pipeline and set up our application in Heroku.
+After succesfully deploying our application we ran into a CORS error that took many hours of debugging work.